aymen-mahmoudi/3D-FS-kplans-stack/README.md

-# Fermi surfaces - Stack 3D
+# 3D FS or kplans stack

 ## Description

-Comparing the isoenergy cuts of an FS ARPES data can be very helpful to check the homogeneity of domains and track the BZ shape evolution against the binding energy.
+Comparing the isoenergy cuts of an FS ARPES data can be very helpful in checking the homogeneity of domains and tracking the BZ shape evolution against the binding energy.
 This script enables a 3D superposition of isoenergy cuts.
 <br>
 <br>
 This program was used to generate the output example above published in https://pubs.acs.org/doi/abs/10.1021/acsnano.3c04186